mhke0/matFLUX/README.md

 - Install Python 3.x and ensure it's on your system PATH.
 - Required script: `resources/zarr_extract.py`
 - Bead data must be exported in ZARR format from the Abberior MINFLUX system.
+- If not directly detected, you can link the zarr script from within the app.

 ---